8 Inventory Demand Forecasting Techniques You Must Try in 2020

 - 8 of the best demand forecasting techniques

 Demand forecasting plays a critical role in inventory management.
-If you can accurately predict the future demand of the products in your warehouse, you can ensure you hold the correct stock to maximise sales potential and profit.
+If you can accurately predict the future demand of products in your warehouse, you can ensure you hold the correct stock to maximise sales potential and profit.
 However, producing an accurate inventory demand forecast is no mean feat.
-Read on for some top tips on demand forecasting techniques and best practice…
+Read on get top demand forecasting techniques and best practice that you can’t be without in 2020…

 But first – let’s get a definition: